nathanrw/single-header-c-libs-in-python/README.md

   GUI library with *no dependencies* in a single ANSI C header.
 - [cffi](https://cffi.readthedocs.io/en/latest/), a foreign function
-  interface library for Python which takes a reduced C syntax as its interface definition language and which can build C source code for you.
+  interface library for Python which takes a reduced C syntax as its interface definition language and which can build and package C source code for you.
 - [pcpp](https://github.com/ned14/pcpp), A C preprocessor written in Python.